NotJamesB/NotJamesB.github.io/docs/_posts/2023-06-20-welcome-to-jekyll.markdown

   - Plans to make the website more "Me".

 - Created a new larvel project with plans to make a new API App

+# **6/21 Development Update**

+- Keywords go in config folder
+  - My task is to create an api that calls the DIR api that will return active codes for that market.
+And then call the keyword with semrush for the US/region.
+- Development today was slower because of work obligations
+i plan to dig deeper into it tomorrow!